zilogfa/NexCrow/README.md

 - Liking posts and comments.
 - Commenting on posts.
 - Following and unfollowing users.
-- Real-time alerts and notifications.
+- Post Impressions & Engagement Analysis.

 ## Technologies Used